Open-EO/openeo-r-client/README.md

 Notes: if you are running the openeo-r-backend as backend solution for testing, then please use the optional parameter `rbackend=TRUE`, when calling `connect`.
 The current openeo-r-backend differs from the strict openeo API in terms of some trailing slashes "/".
 This is adressed when setting `rbackend=TRUE`.
 Alternatively set `conn$is_rserver = TRUE` after `connect`.

+The process graph creation was improved in version 0.2.1 with the introduction of the ProcessGraphBuilder.
+For more details have a look on the [Process Graph Building-Wiki page](https://github.com/Open-EO/openeo-r-client/wiki/Process-Graph-Building)

 ## Links
 * [openEO.org](http://openeo.org/)
 * [openEO core API](https://open-eo.github.io/openeo-api/)